-When she became a gestational surrogate, Danellia Arechiga felt strongly about having an unmedicated birth at a birth center.
-Even as her labor plan derailed into an induction, she pushed for few interventions.
+When Danellia Arechiga became a gestational surrogate, she felt strongly about having an unmedicated birth at a birth center.
+Even as her labor plan derailed into an induction, she pushed for few interventions and worked with her physiology, ultimately experiencing the elusive Fetal Ejection Reflex.
 She tells Adriana Lozada why doing so was important for her, the baby, and the intended parents.

 - Using a Foley Balloon Catheter for Induction of Labor: A Non-Drug Method to Help Dilate the Cervix, VeryWell Family

 - Birth and the Fetus Ejection Reflex, Midwifery Today

 - Surrogacy: Who decides to become a gestational carrier?
 Harvard Health Blog

 - Family Building through Gestational Surrogacy Committee Opinion, American College of Obstetricians and Gynecologists

 - Surrogacy is misunderstood and unfairly maligned.
 We need to change the narrative, The Washington Post